corsonknowles/Hangmangame.co/README.md

 ### Future Directions
 I am pretty psyched about building these two future feature extensions for the game:
 - [ ] Two player mode, which must be particularly mobile friendly, allowing one player to set a word and hand their device to their partner to guess
 - [ ] Internationalization and user extensible dictionaries.
-This feature idea kind of fascinates me, I would love to allow for both a voting system to add words and whole-scale upload of dictionaries with international language support.
+This feature idea kind of fascinates me, I would love to allow for both a voting system to add words and whole-scale upload of dictionaries with multi-lingual support.

 ### [HangManGame.co](http://www.hangmangame.co)